yashpatel5400/stats604-project4/notebooks/report.md

 #### A Meta-Predictor

-In order to expediate the process of model exploration, we additionally implemented a MetaPredictor class which takes in as input a blackbox implementation of a regression model, and uses it to make predictions.
-That is, instead of having to create a a new model class for every type of Regression model we want to try, we can now simply instantiate and pass any regression model as input into the constructor of the MetaPredictor.
+In order to expedite the process of model exploration, we additionally implemented a MetaPredictor class which takes in as input a blackbox implementation of a regression model, and uses it to make predictions.
+That is, instead of having to create a new model class for every type of Regression model we want to try, we can now simply instantiate and pass any regression model as input into the constructor of the MetaPredictor.
 The MetaPredictor will then train 20 copies of the specified regression model on the regression dataset created by calling ```create_regression_data``` for each station, and then use each of the trained models to make a prediction of the temperatures for the next $5$ days.
 The model class below formalizes this idea in code.

 ```python